-Yes, but on a STATIC surface not so for moving air.
+Yes, but on a static surface not moving air.

-    The usage of UV lights is not a new technology but has been around for more than 70 years.
-When UV light shines on single-cell organisms it breaks down their DNA and deactivates it.
-If you walk outside under the sun, the UV rays will kill your skin cells by breaking them down, but because you have a lot of skin cells you have enough to lose.
-But for a single cell organism, like viruses, bacteria, and mold, it is immediately deactivated when coming into contact.
+The use of UV lights has been around for more than 70 years.
+When UV light is shone on single-cell organisms it breaks down their DNA and deactivates it.
+Likewise, under the sun, the UV rays will kill your skin cells by breaking them down, but because you have a lot of skin cells you have enough to lose.
+For a single cell organism, like viruses, bacteria, and mold, it is immediately deactivated when coming into contact.

 How much of that UV dose do you need to kill bacteria, viruses, mold, etc.?

 Based on published influenza cases, the suggested intensity usages to achieve a 90%, 99%, and 99.9% deactivation rate, require a 2700-microwatt second per square meter UV dose.
 Mathematically, to deactivate microorganisms in a non-static moving airflow, of 500 FPM, you need 3.5 seconds of light exposure (equivalent to 28 feet worth of light bulbs spread apart 2 feet) on the airflow at a 1-foot distance, like 14 bulbs.
-Hence, for the UV lights in your HV AC coil to deactivate COVID for your occupants before it gets back into the air again doesn’t work on a regular system.
+Hence, for the UV lights in your HVAC coil to deactivate COVID virus before it gets back into the air doesn’t work on a regular system.

 What is the UV light good for in the coil?